 Dr Avis helped put Canadian English on the academic and social map in the 1967 Centennial Year.
 Although the Canadian Weekly article from that year first talked about the subject, more recently in June of 2019, a book was published online that was entitled Creating Canadian English.
 The Professor, the Mountaineer, and a National Variety of English by Stefan Dollinger of the University of British Columbia.
 The book tells the story of how “Canadian English" became an accepted reality in the 1950-1990 period.
 The Professor in the sub-title is actually Dr Avis who figures prominently in the book.
 And, interestingly, one of fingernail sketches of Chapter 3 says “It explores the intellectual background of Avis at Queen's University in Kingston, Ontario, where he met his future wife Faith Hutchison, who was one of the most educated women in all of Canada at the time.”
 In the banner photo, Captain (N) Avis is seen here with his mother Faith presenting a painting of Dr Walter Avis to RMC.

-Pete says that “[w}hen I saw the section in the Book entitled, “Webster-Mencken, Lovell-Avis,” and read “giants who sometimes need to be written back into collective memory,” I saw what I have had on my mind for the better part of 40 years!
+Pete says that “[w}hen I saw the section in the Book entitled, “Webster-Mencken, Lovell-Avis,” and read “giants who sometimes need to be written back into collective memory,” I saw what I have had on my mind for the better part of 40 years!”
+Pete later wrote an article for eVeritas explaining in greater detail his father’s story.
+That article is reproduced at the bottom of this page, along with numerous other photos and notes.

 The Gage “Canadian Dictionary”